Image source: Dr. Xiao Qin in Tape Lab at UCL

 To overcome this, researchers at UCL Cancer Institute, have developed a new mass spectrometry platform to measure communication signals in millions of single cells from bowel cancer mini-tumours.
 Specifically, researchers at UCL have developed a new technique to prepare cells for analysis on a mass spectrometer.
 At the subcellular level, heavy metal-tagged antibodies are attached to individual proteins (known as PTMs): these PTMs are found within all the different cell types (stem, immune, etc).
 The different weight of each heavy metal allows the mass spectrometer to differentiate the different proteins and analyse their behaviours and signalling activity within and between the different cell types.
 More than 40 types of PTM were tagged in this process, enabling researchers to build detailed ‘circuits’ that describe how the cancer cells are working.

-News • Clinical pathology
+Article • Clinical pathology

 Mass spectrometry is pushing the boundaries of clinical pathology.
 Keep up-to-date with the latest research news, developments, and background information on the technique.